EPCCed/intro_to_cp2k/day1/README.md

 The Hartree Fock exchange is use in hybrid XC methods where it is combined with GGA methods in order to improve the accuracy of the XC contribution.
-This is used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution aditoinally.
+This is used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution additionally.
 The HFX requires use of the libint library.